Microsoft Whiteboard: Overview and features

 It is also available on the web and as a feature in Microsoft Teams.

-Microsoft Whiteboard allows users with Microsoft accounts to view, edit and share whiteboards using the provided tools and options.
-The feature set includes tools for drawing, shapes and media.
+Microsoft Whiteboard allows users with Microsoft accounts to view, edit, and share whiteboards using the provided tools and options.
+The feature set includes tools for drawing, shapes, and media.
 Drawing in Microsoft Whiteboard is called inking.
 It works both on mobile devices and computers.
-The inking toolbar has customizable pencils, as well as a ruler, a highlighter, an eraser and an object selector.
+The inking toolbar has customizable pencils, a ruler, a highlighter, an eraser, and an object selector.
 Whiteboard can recognize shapes drawn by hand and straighten them.
 Holding the Shift key on a computer while inking draws straight lines.

 Microsoft Whiteboard has keyboard shortcuts for some functions.

 Additional features include inserting sticky notes, text boxes, stickers, as well as images.
 Grid lines and colors are adjustable.
-There are different templates, which can be inserted into the whiteboard.
+Different templates can be inserted into the whiteboard.
 Users can also share their reactions.
 A feature limited to boards created in Microsoft Teams, is the ability to make them read-only; other participants from the meeting cannot edit them.

 Reviews

-PC Magazine rated Microsoft Whiteboard a 3.5 out of 5, praising the app's free availability and plentiful templates.
-It compared it to other, paid whiteboarding solutions, and concludes that Microsoft offers the best free one.
-Some of the cons, described by PCMag, include the inability to view boards without a Microsoft account, and the inability to create custom templates.
+PC Magazine gave Microsoft Whiteboard a score of 3.5 out of 5, praising the app's free availability and plentiful templates.
+It compared it to other, paid whiteboarding solutions, and concluded that Microsoft offers the best free one.
+Some of the cons, described by PCMag, include the inability to view boards without a Microsoft account and the inability to create custom templates.